Teleport Slack Plugin Setup

 - Admin privileges with access to

-Teleport Cloud requires connecting through the proxy service (
+Teleport Cloud requires that plugins connect through the Proxy Service (

 kind: user metadata: name: access-plugin spec: roles: ['access-plugin'] version: v2 kind: role version: v4 metadata: name: access-plugin spec: allow: rules: - resources: ['access_request'] verbs: ['list', 'read'] - resources: ['access_plugin_data'] verbs: ['update']